-This charge is laid when a person dishonestly takes property belonging to a Commonwealth entity with the intention of permanently depriving that Commonwealth entity of said property.
+Theft (Commonwealth) is found in section 131.1 of the Commonwealth Criminal Code 1995.
+It is a criminal offence that is committed by a person who dishonestly took property belonging to a Commonwealth entity with the intention of permanently depriving that Commonwealth entity of said property.

 Examples of Theft – Commonwealth